 Land of the Dead features an incredibly gratuitous scene, even considering some of what happens in the rest of the film, where two women are passionately making out until one of them is pulled through the wall by a bunch of zombies.

 Subverted in the 1931 film Mädchen in Uniform (Girls in Uniform), which ends with a lesbian teenager's class mates preventing her suicide.
 The original stage play, Gestern und heute by Christa Winsloe, ends less happily, thus fitting the trope.
+Interestingly, in the real life incident Winsloe based the story on, the girl did jump, but survived.

 The 1919 German film Anders als die Andern (Different from the Others) used this trope to a much better effect than Brokeback Mountain, because it was genuinely trying to educate the public about the senseless persecution of gays and included real life sexologist Magnus Hirschfeld giving a lecture that homosexuality was completely natural.
 That said, the main character still gets thrown out of school, loses all of his clients, is blackmailed and eventually commits suicide.